Isaac Paredes Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (3.92).
+- The Giants have a 3.97 team ERA that ranks ninth across all league pitching staffs.

-- The Giants allow the third-fewest home runs in baseball (122 total, one per game).
+- Giants pitchers combine to allow 123 home runs (one per game), the third-fewest in baseball.

-- Walker makes the start for the Giants, his ninth of the season.
-He is 4-1 with a 2.40 ERA and 44 strikeouts in 41 1/3 innings pitched.
+- The Giants will look to Junis (3-3) in his second start this season.

-- In his most recent time out -- out of the bullpen on Saturday -- the righty tossed one scoreless inning against the Texas Rangers while surrendering one hit.
+- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander tossed scoreless two-thirds of an inning against the Texas Rangers while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.